anoma/nspec/docs/anomian.juvix.md

     How they react is governed by guards of which the engine has several, roughly one per relevant case.
 Cases may overlap, but often it is one case that give the reaction.

+## Chapter 7: We have engines, and now, what?